n8n-io/n8n-docs/docs/hosting/server-setups/aws.md

 Once the cluster is created, eksctl automatically sets the kubectl context to the cluster.

-## Set up DNS

-n8n typically operates on a subdomain.
-Create a DNS record with your provider for the subdomain and point it to a static address of the instance.

-To find the address of the n8n service running on the instance, first open the **Clusters** section of the **EKS** service page in the AWS console.

-Click the name of the cluster to open its configuration page.

-Click the **Resources** tab and the **Services** sub-menu of the **Service and networking** page.

-Click the **n8n** service and copy the **Load balancer URLs** value.
-Use this value suffixed with the n8n service port (5678) for DNS.

 ## Clone configuration repository

 Kubernetes and n8n require a series of configuration files.
-You can clone these from [this repository](https://github.com/n8n-io/n8n-kubernetes-hosting/tree/aws){:target=_blank .external-link} locally.
-The following steps will tell you which file configures what and what you need to change.
+You can clone these from [this repository](https://github.com/n8n-io/n8n-kubernetes-hosting/tree/aws){:target=_blank .external-link}.
+The following steps tell you what each file does, and what settings you need to change.

 Clone the repository with the following command: